man-group/pydata2022/README.md

 ## Jupyter Notebook Plotting Competition

-For this competition, we are calling on bright minds from PyData2022 event to showcase their skills and develop a visualization for option chain data.
+For this competition, we are calling on bright minds from the PyData2022 event to showcase their skills and develop a visualization for option chain data.

 What is option chain data?